mozilla-releng/balrog/docs/source/infrastructure.rst

 If something goes wrong, CloudOps can rollback to an earlier version on request.

-If the UI needs a rollback, update the "production-ui" tag to point to the earlier version.
+If the UI needs a rollback, after deleting the previous production-ui release and tag as above, update the "production-ui" tag to point to the earlier version.
 Something like (to point to v3.08):
 ::

  git tag -d production-ui